rsksmart/devportal-1.0/content/rsk-devportal/contribute/index.md

 section_title: Contribute
 ---

-The RSK stack is open-source, if you are interested in colaborate, follow these links:
+The Rootstock stack is open-source, if you are interested in colaborate, follow these links:

 - [RSKj (node)](/rsk/node/contribute)
 - [RNS](https://github.com/rnsdomains/rnsips)